 Lifestyle photography captures portraits and real-life events.
-Day to day interactions and situations are the best way to tell the story of the moment in an artistic manner.
+Day to day interactions are the best way to tell the story of the moment.

 Take the time to understand your clients.
 Ask about their likes and dislikes.
-Ask about activities they do as a family, places they like to hang out on the weekend.
+Ask about activities they do as a family, places they like to hang out.
 And what they do for fun.

-Once you understand them, suggest activities that are a natural fit for them.
+Once you understand them, suggest activities that are a natural fit.
 This way clients are doing something they enjoy.
-They’re not worrying that they’re in front of a camera during the lifestyle photography session.
+They’re not worrying about the camera during the lifestyle shoot.

 This family wanted to capture photos with their teenage kids.
 As it is with older kids, the interactions were casual.

 The setting was the city where the kids go to college.
-Understanding the family’s needs and wants made it easy to pick this location.
+Understanding the family’s needs made it easy to pick this location.

 7. Give Directions That Help Set the Stage

-Let’s be honest, very few of our clients are completely at ease and comfortable in front of the camera.
-It is our job as photographers to make them feel relaxed.
+Let’s be honest.
+Very few of our clients are completely at ease in front of the camera.
+It is our job as lifestyle photographers to make them feel relaxed.

-One way to do this is to give clear directions on what you are looking for without being restrictive.
-This is why I always tell my clients the end result of what I want and leave how they want to get there up to them.
+One way to do this is to give clear directions on what you are looking for.
+But be careful not to be restrictive.
+I always tell my clients the end result of what I want.
+Other than that, how they get there is up to them.

 In the picture above, I wanted to capture father and daughter interactions.
-I asked the dad to imagine they are at the park and to play with his little girl.
+I asked the dad to imagine they are at the park and play with his daughter.